Home Visit ThailandCities, islands and provincesPhitsanulok, complete city guide

 View from the heights of Phitsanulok

-Offering seller in front of Wat Phra Sri Rattana in Phitsanulok
+Vendor of offerings in front of Wat Phra Sri Rattana of Phitsanulok

-Offering seller in front of Wat Phra Sri Rattana in Phitsanulok
+Vendor of offerings in front of Wat Phra Sri Rattana of Phitsanulok

-Eel in front of Wat Phra Sri Rattana in Phitsanulok
+Eel in front of Wat Phra Sri Rattana of Phitsanulok

-Eel in front of Wat Phra Sri Rattana in Phitsanulok
+Eel in front of Wat Phra Sri Rattana of Phitsanulok

 Goddess of a Chinese temple in Phitsanulok